 Many experts will tell you that you can’t thrive as a part-time entrepreneur since every excellent business requires 100% dedication.
 Nobody has enough funds to go a year or more without a paycheck, fund a business, and feed a family.
 As a result, I typically advise entrepreneurs to work full-time until their business is profitable.

 In the case of investors or wealthy relatives, there is nothing wrong with dedicating yourself to a business with more ambitious goals and growth objectives.
 However, we’re all aware of the dangers of rivals closing in and market variables shifting before launch.

 I offer some practical advice for those who choose to retain their day job while working for your company.
 Even if you’re working full-time for your company, these tips are invaluable:

 Two part-time co-founders outperform one full-time founder.
 You both require complementary talents, the capacity to discuss options, and the propensity to keep each other motivated.
 One must still be the final decision-maker.

 2. Set up startup times and days with the crew

 Building a startup is difficult and takes discipline.
 A part-time job does not mean working alone.
 Consistently meet with the team on weekends and a couple of particular nights every week.

 3. Learn to say no to your pals

 Time management is crucial.
-Everyone around you likes adding to your plan and de-cluttering.
-Saying no without a long list of excuses or moaning about how busy you are is essential.
+Everyone around you likes adding to your plan and de-cluttering, saying no without a long list of excuses, or moaning about how busy you are.
 It’s impossible to please everyone, so focus on yourself first.